corbindavenport/nexus-tools/README.md

 ### Compatibility

-Nexus Tools is only available for x86_64 macOS, Linux, and Windows, because Google only provides native Platform Tools binaries for those platforms.
-On Macs with Apple Silicon, Nexus Tools runs in the [Rosetta 2 compatibility layer](https://support.apple.com/en-us/HT211861).
+The Nexus Tools installer is compiled as an x86_64 (64-bit x86) application for macOS, x86_64 Linux, and Windows.
+It can run in the [Rosetta 2 compatibility layer](https://support.apple.com/en-us/HT211861) on Macs with Apple Silicon chips, like M1 and M2.
+It also works on ARM Windows 10 and 11 through the [WOW64 translation layer](https://docs.microsoft.com/en-us/windows/arm/apps-on-arm-x86-emulation).

+ADB, Fastboot, and other applications in the Platform Tools package are compiled for x86_64 on Windows and Linux.
+The Mac versions are Universal Binaries, so they run natively on both Intel and Apple Silicon Mac computers.

 ### Analytics